taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 * boots

 The unifying aesthetic of the Biononymous cult are the hexagonal patterns of beehives.
 Each Green Haven, the name for Biononymous farming villages, has an additional motif involving a local flora and fauna.
 The local motif of Green Haven Howes, Asoka's home Haven, is the North American Beaver and the Sugar Maple.

+"Normal" Biononymous cloth have several "basic" abilities:
+* can filter polluted air and water within a limited range.
+"Normal" cloth was designed primarily based on [air pollution conditions](https://en.wikipedia.org/wiki/Air_pollution) in rural environments in the Northern Hemisphere, and based on the [World Health Organization Guidelines for drinking water quality standards](https://en.wikipedia.org/wiki/Drinking_water_quality_standards#World_Health_Organisation_Guidelines) and the design principles of [gas masks](https://en.wikipedia.org/wiki/Gas_mask)
+* can harvest UV radiations from sunlight and protect the wearer from UV radiations
+* can also harvest CO2 from the atmosphere and from the exhalations of the wearer
+* can suppress the infrared heat signature and biologically-generated electrical activity of the wearer

+Cuttlefish Cloth makes several improvements to "normal" Biononymous cloth.
+In addition to all of the abilities of "normal" cloth listed above, Cuttlefish Cloth possesses the following abilities:
+  * can filter polluted water and air in a much larger range than "normal" cloth, even in [toxic hotspots](https://en.wikipedia.org/wiki/Air_pollution#Hotspots) of the world like the Red Zone
+  * can filter a larger variety of [ionizing radiations](https://en.wikipedia.org/wiki/Ionizing_radiation) (not just UV) from the sun, and under greater intensity and for longer durations
+  * uses [active camouflage](https://en.wikipedia.org/wiki/Active_camouflage) to achieve [crypsis](https://en.wikipedia.org/wiki/Crypsis), and with practice can render the wearer completely invisible
+  * can utilize hyperspectral "scrambling" to render [hyperspectral surveillance](https://en.wikipedia.org/wiki/Hyperspectral_imaging#Surveillance) useless

 ### Where is this character from?